Interpretable machine learning of halo gas density profiles: a sensitivity analysis of cosmological hydrodynamical simulations: Results and discussion

 This is the reason why, in general, the trends of the Sobol coefficients for the stellar mass of the central galaxy is qualitatively similar to those already discussed for the BH mass.
 The importance of $M_{\star}$ at $z=4$ is higher in the No-feedback variant, which produces overall more stars as a consequence of the lack of feedback mechanisms.
-This is the case for the SFR as well, which in the No-feedback run is almost as important as the gas mass of the central galaxy in predicting the gas density profile at all radial bins.
-The only exception is $z=4$, where the importance of the SFR becomes negligible -- not only for the No-feedback run, but for all other variants as well.
-At $z=2$, this continues to be the case for all runs except for the No-feedback and Simba-50 simulations.
-Thereafter, the impact of the SFR acquires significance in shaping the gas density profile at all distances, albeit with less importance than other input features such as $M_{\rm gas}$ or $M_{\rm 200c}$.
+In the outermost radial bins, this is also the case for the SFR, which in the No-feedback run is almost as important as the gas mass of the central galaxy in predicting the gas density profile.
+The large difference with the corresponding total-order Sobol index underscores the strong interaction between SFR and the other input features in shaping the gas density profile.
+On the other hand, most first-order Sobol indices lie below the significance threshold, hence their impact is mostly negligible at $z=4$.
+Thereafter, the impact of the SFR acquires significance in shaping the gas density profile at all distances, especially for the No-feedback run, albeit with less importance than other input features such as $M_{\rm gas}$ or $M_{\rm 200c}$.
 This descends from the fact that since cosmic noon, newly formed stars have had more time to undergo stellar feedback processes, hence directly impacting the surrounding gas.

 In conclusion, the gas mass and $M_{\rm 200c}$ remain principal predictors of the gas density profile within haloes for all feedback variants.
 However, the introduction of stellar feedback reduces the overall importance of the SFR of the central galaxy.
 Activating further AGN feedback mechanisms progressively increases the weight of the BH and stellar mass in shaping the gas density distribution.